facebookarchive/oss-performance/README.md

 I've been using the current versions available from yum on Centos 6.3.
 HHVM is required as this is written in Hack.

-Siege 3.x is not suppored; as of writing, all 3.x releases have bugs that make it unable to correctly make the benchmark requests.
+Siege 3.x is not supported; as of writing, all 3.x releases have bugs that make it unable to correctly make the benchmark requests.

 The Targets